ibmresilient/resilient-python-api/java/README.md

 The current version of the ActiveMQ client library (5.10.0) does no validate that the host name you think you're connecting to is actually what is in the certificate commonName or subjectAltName (see https://issues.apache.org/jira/browse/AMQ-5443 for details).

-To workaround this issue, Co3 has provided a Co3ActiveMQSslConnectionFactory class that checks the host name.
+To workaround this issue, Resilient has provided a Co3ActiveMQSslConnectionFactory class that checks the host name.
 Using this Co3ActiveMQSslConnectionFactory directly in Java code is relatively straightforward:

 ```
 Co3ActiveMQSslConnectionFactory factory = new Co3ActiveMQSslConnectionFactory("ssl://co3:65000");